wosnxn123/warden-worker/README.md

 ### Durable Objects (CPU Offloading)

 Cloudflare Workers Free plan has a very small per-request CPU budget.
-Two endpoints are particularly CPU-heavy:
+Two kinds of endpoints are particularly CPU-heavy:

-- `POST /api/ciphers/import`: large JSON payload (typically 500kB–1MB) + parsing + batch inserts.
+- import endpoint: large JSON payload (typically 500kB–1MB) + parsing + batch inserts.
-- `POST /identity/connect/token`: server-side PBKDF2 for password verification.
+- registration, login and password verification endpoint: server-side PBKDF2 for password verification.

 To keep the main Worker fast while still supporting these operations, Warden can **offload selected endpoints to Durable Objects (DO)**:

-- **Heavy DO (`HEAVY_DO`)**: implemented in Rust as `HeavyDo` (reuses the existing axum router) so CPU-heavy endpoints (import/login/password verification) can run with a higher CPU budget.
+- **Heavy DO (`HEAVY_DO`)**: implemented in Rust as `HeavyDo` (reuses the existing axum router) so CPU-heavy endpoints can run with a higher CPU budget.

 **How to enable/disable**

 Whether CPU-heavy endpoints are offloaded is determined by whether the `HEAVY_DO` Durable Object binding is configured in `wrangler.toml`.

 > [!NOTE]
+> Durable Objects have much higher CPU budget of 30 seconds per request in free plan(see [Cloudflare Durable Objects limits](https://developers.cloudflare.com/durable-objects/platform/limits/)), so we can use it to offload the CPU-heavy endpoints.
+>
 > Durable Objects can incur two types of billing: compute and storage.
 Storage is not used in this project, and the free plan allows 100,000 requests and 13,000 GB-s duration per day, which should be more than enough for most users.
 See [Cloudflare Durable Objects pricing](https://developers.cloudflare.com/durable-objects/platform/pricing/) for details.
+>
 > If you choose to disable Durable Objects, you may need subscribe to a paid plan to avoid being throttled by Cloudflare.

 ### Environment Variables